zu1k/srun/README.md

 #### Which IP to be authorized?

-SDUSRun support three methods of specifying IP:
+SDUSrun support three methods of specifying IP:

 - use `-i IP` to specify ip
 - use `-d` to auto detect ip